FEA and CFD Based Simulation of Blast, Explosion & Fire

 Ideally, all blast simulations should be carried out using the fully coupled Eulerian-Lagrangian approach, but this may not be practical as the computational time increases considerably when going from a pure Lagrangian to a fully coupled Eulerian-Lagrangian simulation.

-Enteknograte engineers simulate the Blast and Explosion with innovative CAE and virtual prototyping available in the non-linear structural codes LS-DYNA, Ansys Autodyn, and ABAQUS.
+Enteknograte engineers simulate the Blast and Explosion with innovative CAE and virtual prototyping available in the non-linear structural codes MSC Dytran, LS-DYNA, Ansys Autodyn, and ABAQUS.
 Enteknograte Engineers can simulate any type of Blast and Explosion such as air blast, Underwater explosion (UNDEX) and Fragmentation due to blast to survey structural integrity in High Rate Loading Condition.

 Our engineers have strong backgrounds in FEM(Finite Element Method) and complicated Multiphysics simulation that need deep knowledge and are fluent in the codes like LS-DYNA, Ansys and ABAQUS.
 We can develop special purpose user subroutine (UMAT) based on clients need to empower simulation environment to overcome any complicated problem in Blast and explosion load condition and user defined material constitutive equation for composites and special purpose Concrete including fracture mechanics of concrete in different strain rate.